 How to Get the Most Value out of Car Battery Scrap?

-If you are selling your old battery and want to get the most amount for it, consider these strategies.
+If you are selling your old battery and want to get the most value for it, consider these strategies.
 A little effort could mean more cash in your pocket.

 - Clean Up the Battery Before Sale: Make the effort to remove any dirt and corrosion.
 A clean unit indicates you cared for it, which helps negotiate a better price.